dsc-courses/dsc10-2022-fa/README.md

-# dsc10-2022-su
+# dsc10-2022-fa

 This branch contains the source code for the course website.
+See [this video](https://www.youtube.com/watch?v=MEeLr9GRa3I) for how to make updates, or read the instructions below.

 ### Local development environment